 E2.
 Mainstream schools

-Law 2005-102 of 11 February 2005 provides an express obligation on the State to ensure education of all disabled children.
-The right to education and to reasonable accommodation within education of disabled children is affirmed in articles 19 to 22 of the Law.
+Law 2005-102 of 11 February 2005 imposes an obligation on the State to ensure education of all disabled children.
+The right to education and to reasonable accommodation within education of disabled children is affirmed in articles 19 to 22 of this Law.
 Article 11 affirms the right of access to local mainstream schools and the right to a personalised educational project.

 In accordance with Article L 112-2 of the Education Code, a personal education plan (Plan personalisé de scolarisation, PPS) is elaborated to organise the child’s education and provision of support means.
 It implies the cooperation of a multidisciplinary team that includes pedagogical, educative, social, psychological, medical and paramedical actions.

-Since 2005, amongst other missions, the Commission for the Rights and the Autonomy of Disabled Persons must determine whether a child, in accordance with his or her 'personal life project', should be placed in the mainstream educational system, in some cases with special support, in specialised classes (CLIS) or in specialised institutions.
-The Regional administration of National Education (Académie) participates in this commission, in coordination with all persons involved in the support and education of the child.
+Since 2005, amongst other missions, the Commission for the Rights and the Autonomy of Disabled Persons determines whether a child, in accordance with his or her 'personal life project', shall be placed in the mainstream educational system, in some cases with special support, in specialised classes (CLIS) or in specialised institutions.
+The Regional Administration of National Education (Académie) participates in this commission, in coordination with all persons involved in the support and education of the child.

-The Law on school reform was adopted in 2013.
-It introduced the concept of school inclusion which implies disabled children being in the classroom with support teaching and it reinforced cooperation between mainstream schools and specialised institutions whose frame was defined in the Code of Education (Article L351-1-1).
-Teachers, as well as other education personnel, now benefit from training concerning disability.
-Taking into consideration the variety of pupils and disabled children in particular has been introduced into the initial training of teachers (Decree of 27 August 2013).
-The profession of support of disabled pupils is being developed and in 2016 their qualification was settled as well as the corresponding Diploma (Decree 2016-74 of 29 January 2016; Order of 29 January 2016).
+The Law on School Reform was adopted in 2013.
+It introduced the concept of school inclusion, which implies disabled children being in the classroom with support teaching and reinforced cooperation between mainstream schools and specialised institutions whose frame was defined in the Code of Education (Article L351-1-1).
+Teachers, as well as other education personnel, now benefit from disability awareness training.
+Taking into consideration the variety of pupils and disabled children, in particular, this training has been introduced into the initial training of teachers (Decree of 27 August 2013).
+The new profession of disabled pupils’ Supporter was introduced and in 2016 their qualification was established and regulated by a specific Diploma (Decree 2016-74 of 29 January 2016; Order of 29 January 2016).

-In Septembre 2015, all the inclusion units located in ordinary schools are qualified as Ulis (Ulité locales d’inclusion scolaire, local inclusion units, Circular 2015-129 of 21 August), aimed at supporting inclusive education rather than segregating disabled students.
+In September 2015, all the inclusion units located in mainstream schools were qualified as Ulis (Ulité locales d’inclusion scolaire, local inclusion units, Circular 2015-129 of 21 August), aimed at supporting inclusive education rather than segregating disabled students.
 Ulis exist in elementary schools, junior high schools, senior high-schools and technical colleges.

-SEGPAs (Sections d’enseignement général et professionnel adapté, adapted general and professional teaching sections), which are special classes in ordinary secondary schools aimed at supporting students with high learning difficulties or with disabilities in the acquisition of the common fundamental skills before the orientation toward professional training, have evolved to be included into secondary schools (Circular 2015-176 of 28 October 2015).
+SEGPAs (Sections d’enseignement général et professionnel adapté), which are adapted general and professional teaching sections or special classes in mainstream secondary schools, aim at supporting students with high learning difficulties or with disabilities in the acquisition of the common fundamental skills before they entered professional training, have evolved to be included into secondary schools (Circular 2015-176 of 28 October 2015).

 E3.
 Sign language and Braille in school

-Article 75 of Law 2005-102 of 11 February 2005 has introduced Article L 312-9-1 to the Code of Education in order to officially recognise the French sign language for persons with hearing impairments.
+Article 75 of Law 2005-102 of 11 February 2005 has introduced Article L 312-9-1 to the Code of Education to officially recognise the French Sign Language for persons with hearing impairments.

-In their education course, young people with hearing impairments are free to choose between bilingual communication (sign language and French language) and communication in French language (Article L. 112-3 of the Education Code).
+In their education , young people with hearing impairments are free to choose between bilingual communication (Sign Language and French language) and communication in French language (Article L. 112-3 of the Education Code).

 E4.
 Vocational training

-Law of 11 February 2005 sets the legal frame of the equality of rights of disabled people, among which the right to education and vocational training.
-Its Article 19 introduced Article L. 112-1 into the Education Code from which the public service provides schooling, professional training or tertiary education to disabled children, teenagers and adults and the State provides human and financial resources which are required for educating disabled children, teenagers and adults in an ordinary environment in its skills domains.
+Law of 11 February 2005 sets the legal frame for the equality of rights of disabled people, among which is the right to education and vocational training.
+Its Article 19 introduced Article L. 112-1 into the Education Code, from which the public service provides schooling, professional training or tertiary education to disabled children, teenagers and adults, and the State provides human and financial resources, which are required for educating disabled children, teenagers and adults in a mainstream education environment.

-Non-discrimination implies that disability can not constitute the reason for being refused education, including beyond compulsory schooling age.
+Non-discrimination implies that disability cannot constitute the reason for being refused education, including beyond compulsory school age.
 However, young disabled people in vocational training programmes are not specifically covered by disability discrimination legislation beyond compulsory school age.
-There is a positive discrimination (compensation) in favour of apprenticeship and specific financial support from Agefiph in favor of vocational training in general.
+There is a positive discrimination (compensation) in favour of a trainee, which translates into:

-Qualifying vocational training is offered either through an apprenticeship contract or a professionalising contract.
+Qualifying vocational training is offered either through a training contract or a professionalising contract.